 Leaving Europe, I recall conversations with a grand-aunt in the last years of her life, as her world became smaller and smaller: from continents to a widely spread out family, eventually to a single town, and then just a house with a garden, before shrinking to a hospital bed.
 The first time The Family met her, she’d laid out a silver tea service for us.
 Eventually our talk veered to a trip from Oxford up to Sweden where she found the tea service and her life in design.
 As she spoke of ferries and the cold air of the Baltic on the deck, I was reminded of my own trips across the Baltic: the first view of Helsinki, as I sailed past Suomenlinna on a summer morning, and, another time, pulling slowly out of Stockholm’s harbour and its islands in the long sunset of another summer.
 When I showed my mother the photos from that voyage, she talked about a Swedish movie made before I was born.
 Now, as the sun rose over the Tyrolean Alps (featured photo, and the one just above), I remembered the joy in my grand-aunt’s voice.

 This spring was wet, and early summer had been less than warm around the Alps.
 The news had been full of the danger of the Seine flooding the Louvre.
 The aerial view of the Alps was not as crisp as it can be.
 The snow had retreated to the highest peaks, leaving meadows green, as always.
 But a haze hung over everything.
 A bank of clouds flowed down a river valley at one place.
-Elsewhere the sun glinted on the braided channels of water.
+Elsewhere the sun glinted off the braided channels of water.
 Could it be the river Inn?
 My mind was like a paper cup; memories tumbled blindly from me.
 This year while travelling, I decided to be in constant contact with all my nieces.
 The youngest responded to my postings of odd locations around Portugal and Italy with complaints.
 Why no photos of the Coliseum?
 Not graffiti again!
 Is that collection of cubes really art?
 The only thing I ate that met with her approval was Tiramisu.
 I remembered this as I had my bland airlines breakfast.

 In two hours I was in Munich.
 There was enough time to linger over a hefeweizen and a plate of weisswurst, before the long flight home, where the monsoon had set in.